claragrabel/qiime2_metabarcoding/metabarcoding_qiime_workflow.md

 qiime tools view demux-summary.qzv
 ```

-Based on the quality score plots from the .qzv file, we need to make the following decisions:
+Based on the quality score plots from the .qzv file, which can be complemented with FASTQC quality reports, we need to make the following decisions:

 * Trimming Low-Quality Bases at the Start:
 Decide whether to trim low-quality bases at the start of the reads and the number of bases to trim using the --p-trim-left parameter.